Versatile Innocent is no more

 His performances in blockbusters like Kilukkam (Priyadarshan, 1991), Manichithrathazhu (Fazil, 1993), Azhakiya Ravanan (Kamal, 1996), Ramji Rao Speaking (Siddique-Lal, 1989), Nadodikkattu (Sathyan Anthikad, 1987), and Devaasuram (I V Sasi, 1993) are still talked about, decades after their release.

-However, he got his first big recognition with Mazhavil Kavadi, the 1989 film directed by Sathyan Anthikad, for his protrayal of the grim character ‘Kalarickel Kizhamkamthudiyil Shankarankutty Menon’, in a full-fledged role alongside the hero, played by Jayaram.
-The role fetched him the state government’s best supporting actor award.
+However, he got his first big recognition with Mazhavil Kavadi, the 1989 film directed by Sathyan Anthikad, for his portrayal of the grim character ‘Kalarickel Kizhamkamthudiyil Shankarankutty Menon’, in a full-fledged role alongside the hero, played by Jayaram.
+The role fetched him the state government’s best-supporting actor award.

 Innocent struggled during the dubbing of the film finding it difficult to get his timing and emotions in sync with the dialogues.
 Finally, Sathyan Anthikad told him that he would be forced to pray at the Mookambika temple to get Innocent going.
 To this Innocent, then slowly finding his feet in the industry, retorted, half-jokingly, “Who asked you to cast me in this role?
 You could have cast some famous actors.”